sekka1/managedkube.com/_posts/2019-01-09-introducing-k8sbot.md

 We heard from a lot of you that Kubernetes is complex.
 We also learned that many non-infrastructure engineers are getting pulled into Kubernetes to deploy their code.
 That's why we're launching ManagedKub'se k8sBot - to help make Kubernetes easier to use.

-Ask k8sBot what’s going on in and it will let you know in plain old English.
+Ask k8sBot what’s going on and it will look in your cluster to give you relevant troubleshooting information.
 You can:
-* Save valuable time with faster troubleshooting
+* Save valuable time by fixing problems faster
 * Learn Kubernetes on-the-fly
 * Quickly parse k8s output into easily digestible information